 For example, what I see a lot of people do and I’ve done a lot myself is to just put a similar video like, “Oh, I’ll put up the same tutorial which somebody else put but I’ll do it better”.
 Make something that’s better and listen.

 One thing you can do that will help you also is to do live streams.
 Live stream whenever it is possible.
 YouTube will put those out more and use Restream to do your live streams.
 Restream will allow you to put your live streams out on YouTube, Facebook, Twitter, Twitch, and Dlive.

 Power Loop: How to improve communication skills?

 Practice your communication all the time as if you are doing it live.
 When I talk, all of my talking is done as if I’m on video.
 Now sure sometimes I’ll say words like curse words I wouldn’t normally say but still, that is a minority.

 Almost all the time when I talk, I talk the same way in real life that I do on videos.
 It’s very helpful.

 Saiyan: How do you feel about boosting on Facebook?

-Thank you for asking that.
+Thank you for asking about that.
 I’ve done a lot of ads and I can say you are better off without doing ads.
 One reason I have so many Youtube subscribers on my channel is because I’ve spent so much money to do ads that have resulted in Youtube subscribers.

-I suggest to not spend money on ads.
+I suggest not to spend money on ads.
 Instead, spend money on creating great content and sharing that with people that might like it.
 The problem with ads is it’s like an addiction.
 If it works, you’re going to want to do a lot more with it and even if it doesn’t, you may dump a bunch of time and money into something that was a total waste.